Orthodontics in Chatham, NJ

 The American Association of Orthodontists recommends that children visit an orthodontist at the first sign of an orthodontic problem, and no later than age 7 to determine if early treatment would be beneficial.
 There are enough permanent teeth by age 7 to determine whether an orthodontic problem exists or is developing and whether it can wait to be treated or if early treatment is needed.

 The goal of Phase I, or early treatment, is to correct the growth of the jaw and certain bite problems.
 Early treatment also helps to make room for permanent teeth to come in properly, which will prevent teeth from becoming impacted or eliminate the need to have to extract permanent teeth.
 Early treatment can also help stop harmful habits, such as thumb-sucking, which can create future orthodontic problems if not eliminated.
 Early treatment often allows you to tackle the more challenging orthodontic problems at a time when children are more receptive to orthodontic treatment.
 This means less time in treatment in those challenging teenage years!

 Not everyone needs Phase I and Phase II treatment.
 However, a complimentary screening by Dr. Fodero can help you determine that you are not missing a critical window of opportunity.

 There may be times braces will not be enough to straighten your smile – the problem could be deeper than crooked teeth.
 Rest assured, Dr. Fodero will take the time to listen to your needs to design a custom treatment plan specifically for you or your children.
-She’s thoroughly trained in all orthodontic techniques and offers a wide range of services, technology, expanders, and functional appliances to achieve the best results possible.
+She’s thoroughly trained in all orthodontic techniques and offers a wide range of services, technology, expanders, and functional appliances (like retainers) to achieve the best results possible.
 To learn more about our latest advancements in orthodontics and appliances, schedule a consultation with Dr. Barbara Fodero today!

 Patient Instructions Caring For Your Braces or Other Orthodontic Treatment